threefoldfoundation/info_threefold_pub/wiki/tokens/newtotokens.md

 The functionality of a digital coin is just that: a means of payment.
 It has the same features as money; it’s a unit of account, store of value and medium of transfer.
 In essence crypto currencies are not that different from the physical coins that we keep in our pockets, just that they are digital, and not controlled by central banks.
 However, digital currencies come with many benefits over fiat currencies as they represent an ultra-secure mode of payment on a decentralized environment that is not controlled by any government or bank, making it a trustful currency.

-ThreeFold_Token is a utility token which has a wider functionality than a coin.
+ThreeFoldToken is a utility token which has a wider functionality than a coin.
 Utility tokens do have value, but they cannot be considered money as straightforward as a coin.
 A utility token provides value to investors in different ways.
 They give users access to a future product or service.

 ThreeFold_Token represents a unit of decentralized Internet capacity on the ThreeFold Grid.
 Since TFT got listed on it's first exchange platform in early 2020, investors were able to buy TFT and use it as a means of payment to reserve current or future Internet capacity and services on the ThreeFold Grid.